 Trade Allies can expect the following benefits:

-High-value information and expertise.
-Allies can stay up to date on the latest developments in shared mobility.
+- High-value information and expertise: Allies can stay up to date on the latest developments in shared mobility.

-Connection to an expansive network.
-Allies benefit from wide-ranging networking opportunities with SUMC’s network of experts, leaders, and decision-makers.
+- Connection to an expansive network: Allies benefit from wide-ranging networking opportunities with SUMC’s network of experts, leaders, and decision-makers.

-Industry recognition.
-Allies are featured prominently on SUMC’s website and in materials.
+- Industry recognition: Allies are featured prominently on SUMC’s website and in materials.

-For more information on becoming a Trade Ally, please email us or contact us at 312-448-8083.
+For more information on supporting our work, please email us or contact us at 312-448-8083.